JesusHiguera8/Proyecto-C-/README.md

 ## Class Descriptions and Problem Solving
 The core problem this system aims to solve is providing a structured way for a user to track their income, expenses, and manage their budget across different categories.

-1. FinancialRecord (Base Class)
+1. FinancialRecord
-Description: This is an abstract base class that represents any transaction that affects a user's financial standing.
-It holds common attributes like the date, a description of the transaction, and the amount.
-It also defines virtual functions (displayRecordDetails and getRecordType) to ensure that all specific financial record types (like income or expense) can be treated uniformly through polymorphism.
+ - Description: The blueprint for any money movement.
+It ensures every transaction has a date, description, and amount, providing a universal standard.
-How it Solves the Problem:
+ - How it Solves the Problem: It unifies how all money events are handled, making it easy to process income and expenses together for reports and calculations.
- - Abstraction: It encapsulates the shared characteristics of all financial transactions, reducing code duplication.
- - Polymorphism: By defining virtual methods, it allows PersonalBudget to store and process a vector of FinancialRecord pointers, regardless of whether they are IncomeRecords or ExpenseRecords.
-This enables generic handling of records (e.g., in a financial report) while still allowing specific details to be displayed.
 2. IncomeRecord
-Description: This class inherits from FinancialRecord and specifically represents money coming in.
-It adds an incomeSource attribute to capture where the money originated.
-It overrides the virtual methods from FinancialRecord to provide specific details for income.
+ - Description: Specifically tracks money flowing in, adding details like the income's source (e.g., "Salary").
-How it Solves the Problem:
+ - How it Solves the Problem: Clearly identifies your earnings, allowing the system to calculate your total income and understand where your wealth originates.
- - Specialization: It extends the general FinancialRecord to model income distinctively.
- - Detailed Tracking: Allows users to categorize and understand where their money is coming from.
- - Contribution to Balance: Its amount directly contributes positively to the overall financial balance.
 3. BudgetCategory
-Description: This class represents a defined spending area within the budget (e.g., "Groceries", "Utilities").
-It tracks the categoryName, an allocatedAmount (how much the user plans to spend), and the spentAmount (how much has actually been spent).
-It provides methods to add expenses, check remaining budget, and determine if the category is over budget.
-It also includes an overloaded operator+ to combine the financial stats of two categories.
-How it Solves the Problem:
- - Budget Planning: Enables the user to set financial limits for different areas of spending.
- - Spending Control: By tracking spentAmount against allocatedAmount, it helps users monitor their spending and identify potential overspending early.
- - Flexibility with Operator Overloading: The operator+ allows for convenient summation of financial metrics across different categories, which can be useful for higher-level reporting or analysis (e.g., "How much did I spend on food and housing combined?").
+ - Description: Your digital spending envelope.
+You set an allocatedAmount for a named category (e.g., "Groceries"), and it tracks your spentAmount against that limit.
+ - How it Solves the Problem: Actively monitors your spending against predefined limits, preventing overspending and instantly showing how much you have left in each area.
+The operator+ helps combine spending insights across categories.
 4. ExpenseRecord
-Description: This class inherits from FinancialRecord and represents money going out.
-It includes a paymentMethod and, crucially, a pointer to an associated BudgetCategory.
-When an ExpenseRecord is created, its amount is added to the spentAmount of its linked BudgetCategory.
-How it Solves the Problem:
- - Specialization: Models outflows of money.
- - Category Linkage: The direct association with BudgetCategory is fundamental.
-It ensures that every expense directly impacts the relevant budget category, making real-time budget tracking possible.
-This is where the budget control mechanism is primarily enforced.
- - Payment Method Tracking: Offers additional detail for understanding spending patterns (e.g., "Am I relying too much on credit cards for certain expenses?").
+ - Description: Your digital receipt for money going out.
+It logs payment method and, critically, links directly to its BudgetCategory to update spending.
+ - How it Solves the Problem: Automatically updates your budget categories in real-time with every expense, providing an immediate and accurate view of remaining funds for specific spending areas.
 5. PersonalBudget
-Description: This is the central "manager" class of the system.
-It holds a user's userName, a vector of FinancialRecord pointers (allowing for both income and expense records), and a vector of BudgetCategory objects.
-It provides methods to add new financial records and categories, record specific income/expenses, calculate total income, expenses, and current balance, and generate comprehensive financial reports.
-How it Solves the Problem:
- - Central Control: Acts as the main interface for the user, orchestrating interactions between financial records and budget categories.
- - Data Aggregation: Collects and manages all financial data (records and categories) for a single user.
- - Comprehensive Reporting: Generates a holistic view of the user's financial health, summarizing income, expenses, balance, and providing detailed breakdowns per category.
- - User Interface Logic (Implicit): This class would expose the high-level functions that a user would interact with (e.g., "add income," "record expense," "show report").
+ - Description: Your central financial dashboard.
+It manages all your financial records and budget categories, processes transactions, and generates reports.
+ - How it Solves the Problem: Provides a comprehensive overview of your financial health (income, expenses, balance, budget status) and serves as the main point of interaction for managing your money.

 ![UML_project (7)](https://github.com/user-attachments/assets/29c4c7bc-0064-4e90-b95c-38d94abf5225)